isabelapuiu/DashboardAAP-Test/README.md

 # DashboardAAP-Test

-This is the Dashboard app test application.
+This is the Dashboard app test application for automation.